ccomkhj/ccomkhj/README.md

 }
 ```

-As **Co-Founder & CTO** of **hexafarms**, I develop innovative systems that solve real-world problems.
+As **Co-Founder & CTO** of [hexafarms](https://www.hexafarms.com), I develop innovative systems that solve real-world problems.

 ---

 ## 🌟 Passion & Vision

 I am deeply passionate about leveraging technology to solve real-world problems.
 My mission is to create value-driving, efficient, and user-centric solutions that drive positive change.

 ---